alexjvr1/VelocityUCL/KaitlynNotes/README.md

    - coded for the creation of sample file names to map
    - hashed out NAME2 and deleted R2 paths
    - NOTE: takes a long time to run.
 UPDATE: finished running with a total size of 7.3G

+- Running all scripts through from the start and transferring files across to shared folder:

+   - Succesfully ran 00_fastqc_raw_museum.sh and 00_fastqc_raw_museum2.sh